sahilgupta001/ProTrack/README.md

 ## Development server

+The app is built to run on two servers i.e one server ffor the Node.js backend and the other server for the Angular Frontend.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-Run `npm run start:server` for a nodejs backend.
+Run `npm run start:server` for a nodejs backend server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

+You can change the server ip addresses inside the environment.ts file in environment folder in the root directory.

 ## Code scaffolding